-Southern Style Coleslaw will be a family favorite among your friends and guest at family BBQ’s as well as Summer Potlucks.
-Combining crunchy red and green cabbage, sweet pickle relish, celery seeds, grated carrots and crisp celery with simple spices and a mayo base for the perfect Southern-style side dish to complement your favorite Summer dishes.
+Southern-Style Coleslaw will be a family favorite among your friends and guest at family BBQs as well as Summer Potlucks.
+You are combining crunchy red and green cabbage, sweet pickle relish, celery seeds, grated carrots, and crisp celery with pure spices and a mayo base for the perfect Southern-style side dish to complement your favorite summer dishes.

 The vinegar-based varieties of coleslaw seem to have a long history in the USA.
 A recipe in The Sensible Cook: Dutch Foodways in the Old and New World, made by the author’s Dutch landlady in 1770, mixes thin strips of cabbage with melted butter, vinegar, and oil.